(Last Updated on : 17/07/2015)

 Another armlet incorporates poppy motifs, which have exact parallels on the Watson turban ornament, with a powder-blue enclosing border found frequently on 19th century jewellery.
 However, the broad swathes of red enamel on the petals of the large flowers framing the oval panel of the armlet and the four curling leaf sprays surrounding the six-petalled flower at the centre' are both characteristic 18th century decorative features.

-is made from enamelled gold, each set with foiled rock crystals, a spinel, coral, pearl and zircon during Moghul India in the 18th century.
+The enamelled gold, each set with foiled rock crystals, a spinel, coral, pearl and zircon during Moghul India in the 18th century.
 These are set with coloured stones imitating the auspicious navaratna setting.

 These bazubands are gold enamelled with translucent green and pale opaque turquoise and set with nine stones (navaratna) and diamonds.
 These armlets were acquired by the Indian Museum in 1855.
 They would have been worn on the upper arm and are each set with the auspicious navaratna.
 The stones used here vary slightly on each armlet and include moonstone, pearl, ruby, turquoise, coral, aquamarine, diamond, orange sapphire, white sapphire and hessonite.
 One has nine rubies at its centre; the other has a diamond surrounded by what are probably white sapphires.